Certificates and Special Academic Programs

 History

 For almost 20 years, the School of Theology has been building strength in ecological justice, beginning with courses and projects, sustainable practices, curriculum tracks, and LEEDS-certified renovations.
 In 2017, the School joined the second cohort of theological schools in the Green Seminary Initiative’s certification process.
-As part of that certification process, Dean Mary Elizabeth Moore gathered a team of faculty, staff, and students.
 The School undertook a self-audit of ongoing ecological justice efforts in education, buildings and maintenance, community life, liturgy and worship, and public leadership.
 The School began discussing the possibility of launching a program centered on ecological justice, which in 2018 was aptly named the “Faith and Ecological Justice Program”.

 Theology and LatinX Studies Certificate

 The Certificate in Theology and LatinX Studies signifies a student’s concentrated development of research and/or practical competencies in Latinx history, theology, and religious culture.
 The goal of the program is to prepare students for meaningful and effective work in Latinx communities of faith and to explore the rich depth of Latinx religious traditions.
 The program offers academic training in methods of contextual analysis through courses in urban ministry and travel seminars.
 Courses in biblical and historical studies introduce students to the traditions of biblical interpretation as well as the spiritual practices and religious, political, and social influences that have shaped Latinx Christianity.
 Another strength of the program is the study of the history and sociology of migration from Latin American countries.
 Successful completion of the program consists of passing four approved courses in the subject area.
 The certificate can be earned in conjunction with degree program requirements or as a stand-alone certificate.
-If a student wants to substitute other courses including those from one of the other schools in the Boston Theological Institute, they will need to consult with one of the advisors listed below, and receive approval by petition to the academic dean.
-Students wanting more information about the Theology and LatinX certificate or the value of such certification may contact one of the faculty advisors listed on the plan of study below, but Dr. Filipe Maia (fmaia@bu.edu) is this year’s coordinator of the certificate and he would be the best starting point.
+If a student wants to substitute other courses including those from one of the other schools in the Boston Theological Interreligious Consortium, they will need to consult with one of the advisors listed below, and receive approval by petition to the academic dean.
+Students wanting more information about the Theology and LatinX certificate or the value of such certification may contact one of the faculty advisors listed on the plan of study below, however, Dr. Filipe Maia (fmaia@bu.edu) is this year’s coordinator of the certificate.

 Evangelism Certificate

 This certificate can be taken by any student, regardless of religious affiliation.
 United Methodist students who complete the certificate are then prepared to seek certification through their annual conference boards of ordained ministry, in addition to fulfilling other church and personal requirements.
 The School of Theology’s procedure for documenting students’ specialized academic work is to provide a letter of completion.
 For questions related to admission into this certificate program, please contact the School of Theology Admissions Office.
-For all other questions about the certificate program not related to the admissions process, please contact Dr. Wanda Stahl, Co-Director of Contextual Education.
+For all other questions about the certificate program not related to the admissions process, please contact Dr. Bryan Stone, Associate Dean for Academic Affairs and E. Stanley Jones Professor of Evangelism.

 Music Ministry Certificate